 Credentials are initially given for a period of four months, followed by application for annual renewal.
 Lapses in accreditation of more than 60 days will be treated as new applications.
-The transition from to an annual renewal will be based upon a review of professional coverage and conformity to the access guidelines.
+The transition to an annual renewal will be based upon a review of professional coverage and conformity to the access guidelines.

 In accepting a U.N.
-Media ID Card you are agreeing to the terms of the United Nations Media Guidelines.
+Media ID Card you are agreeing to the terms of the United Nations Media Access Guidelines.
 The UN grounds pass is non-transferable and misuse will result in its confiscation.

 Every effort will be made to issue the accreditation as soon as possible, but we ask for at least 48 hour notice.

 Delays could occur:

-- If the request does not have the required documents (including assignment letter, samples)
+- If the request does not have the required documents (including assignment letter and samples).

 - If documents are not provided in working languages of the U.N.
 (English & French).

 (1) Note on bona fide media organization:

 The Department of Global Communications must be satisfied that the individuals applying for accreditation are professional journalists and represent bona fide media organizations [formally registered as a media organization in a country recognized by the United Nations General Assembly].
 Media organization must have demonstrable editorial oversight and a verifiable street address and telephone number (P.O.
 Box will not be accepted).
 Accreditation will only be given on proof of a track record of reporting for media organizations on international affairs.
 Media accreditation is not accorded to the information outlets or advocacy publications of non-governmental organizations.
 The Department of Global Communications may require supplementary documentation to evaluate the request.
 Applications are considered on a case-by-case basis and the decisions of the Department of Global Communications are final.
 The Department of Global Communications reserves the right to deny or withdraw accreditation of journalists from media organizations whose activities run counter to the principles of the Charter of the United Nations, or who abuse the privileges so extended or put the accreditation to improper use or act in a way not consistent with the principles of the Organization.